-These days, the palace still serves as a museum.
-Given its location atop Chapultepec Hill, it’s one of the best places to see Mexico City from above.
+It once served as a training ground for the Mexican military academy.
+These days, the palace serves as a museum, and given its location atop Chapultepec Hill, it’s one of the best places to see Mexico City from above.

 Visiting is interesting because there’s so much history from different eras.
 The building now has stained glass windows depicting Mexican flags and religious imagery, a large rooftop tower and garden, murals depicting the Mexican revolution, and preserved opulent rooms from the days when the country’s leaders used to call the castle home.

 The patterned tiled floors both inside Chapultepec and outside the residence portion of the castle make for great photos.